Paddington Railway Station (meet by the main ticket office - it's near Platforms 1 & 2) | Map

 Preview the tour and the guiding.
 Watch the video.

 "Best Tourism Experience in England" Gold Medal Winner, Visit England

 "London Walks was acknowledged as the premier walking tour company in the entire world" American Tour Guides Convention

-If you can't make any of the regularly scheduled, just-turn-up, public Cotswolds Tours do think about booking one as a private* tour.
-If you go private you can have The Cotswolds Tour – or any other London Walk – on a day and at a time that suits your convenience.
+If you can't make any of the regularly scheduled, just-turn-up, public Cotswolds Excursions do think about booking one privately.
+If you go private you can have The Cotswolds Excursion – or any other Excursion or London Walk – on a day and at a time that suits your convenience.
 We'll tailor it to your requirements.
-And – always with private tours and walks – we go to great lengths to make sure the guide-walker(s) "fit" is well-nigh perfect.
 Ring Fiona or Noel on 020 7624 3978 or email us at firstname.lastname@example.org and we'll set it up and make it happen for you.
-Makes a fabulous wedding present or birthday gift or anniversary outing.
+Makes a fabulous wedding present or birthday gift or anniversary treat.
 Merchandise schmerchandise (gift wrapped or not) – but giving someone an experience, now that's special.
 Memories make us rich.

 In addition to the Saturday and Sunday trips to The Cotswolds, we do a completely different tour of The Cotswolds – different route, different villages – on our Oxford & The Cotswolds trip, which takes place every Wednesday from May 16 - October 3.

 It's not even close...